-I’m an interaction designer and researcher with over ten years experience leading design teams and working on high profile projects with well-known names including the Co-op, HM Revenue & Customs, the Home Office, Pearson, The Guardian, Now TV, CERN and the BBC.
+I’m an interaction designer and researcher with over ten years experience leading design teams and working on high profile projects with well-known names including the Co-op, HM Revenue & Customs, the Home Office, Pearson, and The Guardian.

 My work helps organisations translate their aspirations and the needs of their customers, consumers and citizens into highly usable, compelling digital products – from websites to digital touch screens to mobile applications.
 Services that people enjoy using.